tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

-In addition to peer's identity and connection information, peers should be able to advertise a number of services or capabilities, and node operators or develpoers should be able to specify peer topology requirements (e.g. target at least <x>-percent of peers with <y> capability.)
+In addition to peer's identity and connection information, peers should be able to advertise a number of services or capabilities, and node operators or developers should be able to specify peer topology requirements (e.g. target at least <x>-percent of peers with <y> capability.)

 These capabilities may be useful in selecting peers to send messages to, it